oneminch/Notes/Object-Oriented Programming.md

 >
 > This check happens at runtime, and because of that method overriding is a typical example of **dynamic binding**.

+> [!important]
+> - A static method cannot be overridden.
+>
+> - An overridden method must not have a more restrictive access modifier.

 ### Inheritance

-- Allows us to reuse our code by basing a new object or class on an existing one.
+- A mechanism in which an object acquires all the properties and behaviors of a parent object.
 - Existing attributes and methods get *inherited*.
 - The existing class is usually known as a superclass or parent class or base class.
 - The newly-created class is usually known as a subclass or child class or derived class.
 - When we extend a class, we form an "IS-A" relationship.
+- Allows us to reuse our code by basing a new object or class on an existing one.
+- **Benefits**
+    - Method overriding (Runtime polymorphism)
+    - Code Reusability
 - Can be single, where a class is derived from a one superclass (e.g. Java), or multiple, where a class is derived from multiple super classes (e.g. Python).

 ```java